The author is a student of ancient and modern European history.

 Our sources show that in the early republic, nobles were almost always mounted.
 At Silva Arsia, consul Brutus fought Aruns Tarquinius on horseback, and both died from their wounds.
 Again at Lake Regillus, we see the combat opens with the noble cavalry from both sides engaging.
 Mamilius leads his bodyguard into combat with Titus Abutius Helva, the Roman Master of Horse, leading to both men being injured, though only Abutius was forced to retire.
 Postumius, the dictator, engages Tarquin the Proud, but the older Tarquin is injured and forced to retire.
 These few examples show the shift away from the ideal of nobility fighting as hoplites on foot in duels and moving toward mounted commanders that became more common in classical antiquity.

-After the initial mounted duels, the commanders had retired or returned to their lines and the infantry engaged.
+After the first mounted duels, the commanders had retired or returned to their lines and the infantry engaged.
 Titus Tarquinius, leading the Roman exiles, began to turn the Roman line.
-A former consul, Volesus, was killed by a spearmen while trying to reach Titus, and the line began to crumble.
+A former consul, Volesus, was killed by a spearman while trying to reach Titus, and the line began to crumble.
 Here, Livy records two events of interest to the reader.
 First, a duel breaks out between the advancing Latins and Romans.
 Titus Herminius Aquilinus rides at and engages the Latin dictator Octavius Mamilius.
 Mamilius is killed, and Herminius tries to loot his armor and gets impaled by a javelin.
-This is where the Roman manipular system begins to evolve from.
+This is from where the Roman manipular system begins to evolve.
 These sorts of duels would be carried into the traditions of the velites as Rome moved toward the Triplex Acies.

 Secondly, Livy notes that Postumius then brings his own forces into the battle.
 Sometimes these are described as the Lictors, but there would have only been two dozen men, hardly enough to turn the tide of battle—and certainly not able to spread out enough to strike down fleeing soldiers to restore order, as some accounts detail.
 It is much more likely that these special forces were clients of the gens Postumia, comprised of citizen and non-citizen soldiers loyal to the gens, rather than those who served as part of the levy of soldiers from Rome.